-We at AFFCAD support the people of Bwaise - the largest and poorest slum in Kampala, Uganda.
-We do this by creating connections between them and people and businesses in the UK, and throughout the world.
-Extreme poverty will be reduced if we work together.
-We support a bottom-up approach to tackling poverty, and this is a method supported by the United Nations Development Programme (UNDP).
+We support the people of Bwaise - the largest and poorest slum in Kampala.
+We do this by creating connections between them and people and businesses in the UK and throughout the world.
+Extreme poverty can be reduced if we work together.
+AFFCAD UK supports a bottom-up approach to tackling poverty, which is supported by the United Nations Development Programme (UNDP).

-We operate with a team of inspirational and committed volunteers in London and around the world to support AFFCAD wherever we are needed.
-Right now, we are campaigning and fundraising to rebuild our primary school Excel Education Centre.
+Right now, we are campaigning and fundraising to rebuild Excel Primary school.
 We are always looking for enthusiastic, passionate and professional people to join our team so get in touch!